How to Get Rid of Ammonia in a Swimming Pool: Slam Pool

 For a saltwater pool, you will certainly need a lot of chlorine to clear ammonia since Cya levels are always very high.
 As such, we recommend shutting down your chlorine generator and lowering your Cya levels to non-saltwater levels by draining and re-filling a portion of your pool water.

 Note: The maximum shock level to maintain for a 30 ppm Cya pool is 12 ppm FC; for a 40 ppm Cya pool, the maximum shock level is 16 ppm FC.
-The minimum shock level to hit before adding more chlorine is just below 6 ppm and 8 ppm, respectively.
+The minimum shock level to hit before adding more chlorine is below 6 ppm and 8 ppm, respectively.

 This means the minimum shock level is half the maximum shock level.
-If you have enough budget for liquid chlorine, you can do Cya levels of up to 60 ppm for a non-saltwater pool and up to 90 ppm for saltwater pools.
+If you have enough budget for liquid chlorine, you can do Cya levels of up to 60 ppm for a non-saltwater pool and 90 ppm for saltwater pools.

 View the Chlorine/Cya Relationship to learn the correct shock levels for your pool, depending on your cya level.
 You can also view the pool slam chart below.